How Long Should I Wear My Retainer?

 A simple way of understanding why this happens is to think of your teeth as having a memory of their own.
 Typically, it takes about a year for teeth to become stable in a new position.
 During this time period, your teeth are especially likely to want to shift back to their old position because bone has not yet fully formed around their new position to keep them stable.
 A retainer helps train your teeth to stay in their new ideal position while this process takes place.

-For the first 3-6 months of being braces free, you should aim to wear your retainers 22 hours/day.
-When your orthodontist feels confident that you are achieving some stability, they will give you the go-ahead to transition to nighttime only wear.
+For the first 3-6 months of being braces free, you should aim to wear your retainers 22 hours/day or otherwise instructed by your orthodontist.
+When your orthodontist feels confident that you are achieving some stability, they will allow you to transition to nighttime only wear.
 You should continue wearing your retainer every night until you have been in retainers for about a year.
 After a year has passed, you should be okay to wear your retainer every other night for the rest of your life.

 There are three main types of retainers that your orthodontist may have you wear.
 It’s important to understand that none of these retainers are made to last a lifetime.
 With regular wear, they will slowly become less effective.
 So in order to wear retainers and preserve your straight smile for the rest of your life you will need to have them replaced periodically.